pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`dual_stick_shooter`

-This code demonstrates a dual-stick shooter game using Python's Arcade library.
-It allows players to use a controller or keyboard for input.
-The game involves a player sprite that can move and shoot bullets, enemies that spawn at intervals and movement towards the player, collision detection for bullets hitting enemies, and game over conditions.
-The code initializes the game window, provides input handling for both controller and keyboard, and updates the game state on each frame.
+This Python code demonstrates the implementation of a dual-stick shooter game using the Arcade library.
+It illustrates how to handle player movement and shooting controls using both keyboard inputs and a dual-analog stick controller, showcasing how to interpret controller input values and translate them into in-game actions like player movement, rotating the player sprite, firing bullets, and controlling enemy sprites.
+The code also includes functionalities like spawning enemies, collision detection, game over conditions, and score tracking.

 easing_example_1.py
 -------------------